HackBulgaria/Frontend-JavaScript-1/week2/materials.md

 ### Making a new object - Constructor Function

-We can make a new object of a given type, by providing the so-called "constructor function".
+We can make a new object of a given type, by providing the so-called __"constructor function"__.

 This is a normal JavaScript function, that we write with uppercase to indicate that it will be a constructor for an object.